Welding Heat Input Calculator

 What affects energy consumption most?

 The power-to-speed ratio is the primary factor.
 Higher power at constant speed increases energy per unit length.
 Similarly, slower speed at constant power increases energy input.
-The working balance depends on required penetration depth and material thickness.
+The working balance depends on target penetration depth and material thickness.

 How should the cost estimates be used?